 Asit K. Biswas and Zhang Jingru

-Asit K. Biswas is a Distinguished Professor, Lee Kuan Yew School of Public Policy, Singapore, and co-founder of Third World Centre for Water Management, Mexico.
-Zhang Jingru is a doctoral student at the Lee Kuan Yew School of Public Policy.
+Asit K. Biswas is the distinguished visiting professor, Lee Kuan Yew School of Public Policy, Singapore, and co-founder of Third World Centre for Water Management, Mexico.
+Zhang Jingru is a doctoral student at the same school.